Simple $\phi\Lambda$ CDM dynamics: Dynamical analysis on CDM

-This signifies the transition from a non dominant energy density ratio epoch for the kinetic term of the $\phi[N(t)]$-field and vanishing $V[t;N(t),\phi(N)]$-field potential energy density ratio domination epoch towards a vanishing kinetic term of the $\phi[N(t)]$-field, while we go towards a $V[t;N(t),\phi(N)]$-field potential energy density ratio domination epoch in the far future.
+Or in other words, this signifies the transition from a \textit{dominant radiation energy density ratio} epoch, or a \textit{low scalar kinetic term energy density ratio} epoch, towards a \textit{dominant potential energy density ratio} epoch.

-Note that the $V[t;N(t),\phi(N)]$-field potential energy density ratio domination epoch corresponds to a $\Lambda$ energy density ratio domination epoch in the far future.